 1 Get training

 There are many courses available on the Internet, teaching the basics (such as grammar and punctuation), as well as advanced subjects, such as academic or technical writing.
-Some of these courses are free.
+(Some courses, including those at Khan Academy, are free.)

 You can also pay a private tutor.
 Some tutors work online via Skype.